Scott McCallum: Lieutenant Governor and Governor of Wisconsin

 In 1986, McCallum ran for lieutenant governor on the Republican ticket with Tommy Thompson, who was running for governor; both candidates won.
 McCallum chaired the National Council of Lieutenant Governors and was appointed to the Environmental Protection Agency's advisory council by President George H. W. Bush.
 The Thompson-McCallum ticket served the state of Wisconsin for 14 years, having been reelected in 1990, 1994 and 1998.
 In 2001, President George W. Bush appointed Thompson to be Secretary of Health and Human Services.
 McCallum thus served out the final two years of Thompson's fourth term, and appointed State Senator Margaret Farrow of Pewaukee, Wisconsin, to be the state's first female lieutenant governor.

 As the Wisconsin governor, McCallum was cited by the Wall Street Journal during the economic slowdown in 2001 as being one of the 'political tough guys' for balancing the budget without raising taxes.
 As a governor he was commander-in-chief of the Wisconsin National Guard, directing emergency operations following the September 11 attacks, which resulted in his receiving the 2002 U.S. National Guard Award for his work.

 In 2001, McCallum launched "Invest Wisconsin," a new program to focus on the needs of state businesses and communities for investment capital.
 The public and private partnership was designed to increase awareness of business financing options by engaging statewide networks and professional associations.

 As governor he created the Department of Electronic Government and the state's first CIO through consolidation of various departments.
-This action saved $50 million in first year while expanding service.
+This action saved $50 million in its first year while expanding service.
 Today, the department is known as the "Division of Enterprise Technology" of the Wisconsin Department of Administration.
 Governor McCallum aggressively used the veto pen to cut expenditures throughout his time in office.
 It was estimated that Wisconsin taxpayers saved $62.9 million through this action.
 McCallum ran for a full term in 2002, but was defeated in the election by Democratic Attorney General Jim Doyle.
 The other major party candidate running in 2002 was Libertarian Ed Thompson (brother of Tommy Thompson).